Twarner491/TeddyWarner.org/docs/index.md

     <section class="about">
       <div class="content4">
         <h2>About</h2>
-        <p class="abt1">I’m an engineer & designer focused on PCB development and mechatronics.
-I’m currently based in Los Angeles, building in the logic design space.</p>
+        <p class="abt1">I’m an engineer & designer specialized in rapid prototyping and PCB dev.
+I’m currently based in LA, building in the applied AI space.</p>
         <p class="abt2">I'm a student at the <a target=”_blank” href="https://iovine-young.usc.edu/">USC Iovine and Young Academy</a> studying engineering, design, and venture management, and a graduate of the <a target=”_blank” href="https://fabacademy.org/">Fab Academy</a>.</p>
         <p class="abt3">This site holds my <a href="https://teddywarner.org/proj">work</a> and <a href="https://teddywarner.org/writ">writings</a>.<span class="mobileyear"></br></br></span> See more on my <a href="assets/misc/resume.pdf">resume</a> or contact me at <a href="mailto:tawarner@usc.edu">tawarner@usc.edu</a>.</p>
     </section>